 Clean and dry the area of the scalp before applying the medication.

-Separate your hair in the thinning area and apply the solution evenly on the affected area of the scalp.
+Separate your hair in the thinning area and apply the solution evenly to the affected area of the scalp.
 Rub gently.

-If irritation of the scalp is a problem, you may need to avoid using minoxidil on the same days that your hair is dyed or chemically treated (for example, with permanent).
+If scalp irritation is a problem, you may need to avoid using Minoxidil on the same days your hair is dyed or chemically treated (for example, with permanent).